-- Invest in improved domestic waste infrastructure through grants and a new state revolving loan fund. - Assess barriers to improving recycling and repurposing of plastic waste. - Improve understanding of the plastic waste issue through studies that look at human health and explore innovative ways to recycle and reuse plastic waste. - Provide grants to improve water infrastructure to better deal with this pollution.
+- Invest in improved domestic waste infrastructure through grants. - Assess barriers to improving recycling and repurposing of plastic waste. - Improve understanding of the plastic waste issue through studies that look at human health and explore innovative ways to recycle and reuse plastic waste. - Provide grants to improve water infrastructure to better deal with this pollution.